hhkaos/awesome-arcgis/arcgis/products/operations-dashboard/README.md

-> **Note**: this page is only a draft, but this project is hosted on a [public repository](https://github.com/hhkaos/awesome-arcgis) where anyone can contribute.
+> **Note**: this page is hosted on a [public repository](https://github.com/hhkaos/awesome-arcgis) where anyone can contribute.
 Learn how to [contribute in less than a minute](https://github.com/hhkaos/awesome-arcgis/blob/master/CONTRIBUTING.md#contributions).

 # Operations Dashboard for ArcGIS